-No matter what kind of music you prefer, we all have that one favorite act that was good enough to get on the major label merry-go-round, but for whatever reason, never quite grabbed hold of the brass ring, never had that breakthrough that leads to the Truly Big Time.
+Everyone, no matter what kind of music they prefer, has a favorite act that was good enough to get on a major label, but which never quite grabbed hold of the brass ring, never had that breakthrough that leads to the Truly Big Time.

 For me, that act was an early ’90s pop-punk band called Too Much Joy, and while most of their music was loud, funny and too smart for its own good, the group had one wildly uncharacteristic, earnest ballad, “In Perpetuity” (See?
-Too smart for their own good—like you’d ever hear a title like that on the radio).
-Disguised as a love song, it was actually about their terrible record contract—and experiencing music that truly moves you.
+Too smart for their own good—you’d never hear a title like that on the radio).
+Disguised as a love song, “In Perpetuity” was actually about their terrible record contract—and experiencing music that truly moves you.

-I had a musical first impression one Saturday in April when I visited the New York Audio Show, held over three days at the New York Palace Hotel.
-As a pro audio trade magazine, Pro Sound News doesn’t typically cover the audiophile market—the one-percenters of consumer electronics, if you will—but with the lines forever blurring, I thought it’d be interesting to visit as an observer.
+I had a musical first impression one Saturday in April when I visited the New York Audio Show at the New York Palace Hotel.
+As a pro-audio trade magazine, Pro Sound News doesn’t typically cover the audiophile market—the one-percent of consumer electronics, if you will—but with the lines forever blurring, I thought it’d be interesting to visit as an observer.
 And it did not disappoint.
-Held in ballrooms and bedrooms across five floors, the well-run event offered seminars, workshops, presentations and countless opportunities to experience truly opulent, high-end listening.
 It was the kind of event where one overheard conversation went, “So what’s the price tag on these speakers?” “$68,000.”
 And no one batted an eye, or even chuckled when the salesman added, “But that gets you two of them.”
 I think that second part was a joke.

-Vinyl guru Michael Fremer (who's been known to show up in the comments section of this blog) held a SRO ballroom audience rapt for an hour with a fascinating workshop on setting up a turntable (yes, that is possible).
-Elsewhere, producer/engineer/NYU professor/former AES president Jim Anderson presented cuts from his recent surround mix of a Patricia Barber album he recorded, Modern Cool.
-Playing the Blu-Ray of the lush album through a passel of PMC speakers, Anderson explained some of the miking choices he’d made when recording it for a standard stereo release in the late 1990s.
-Anticipating that there’d be opportunities to remix it for surround someday in the future, his initial mic placements were made very much with the intention of providing himself with more mixing options down the road.
-Clearly that foresight paid off earlier this year when Modern Cool won Best Surround Album at the 2013 Grammy awards.
+One highlight was producer/engineer/NYU professor/former AES president Jim Anderson presenting his recent surround mix of a Patricia Barber album he recorded, Modern Cool.
+Playing the Blu-Ray of the lush album through a passel of PMC speakers, Anderson explained some of the miking choices he’d made when recording it in the late 1990s.
+Anticipating that there’d be opportunities to remix it for surround someday in the future, his initial mic placements were made to provide himself with more mixing options down the road.
+That foresight paid off earlier this year when Modern Cool won Best Surround Album at the 2013 Grammy awards.

-Leaving the Audio Show, I was struck by how amazing some of the systems on-site sounded; how unlikely it was that I would ever arrive at a point where $68,000 for a pair of home speakers would seem reasonable, much less affordable; and perhaps most despairingly, how those visually and audibly gorgeous systems would simply be wasted on my relatively lo-fi tastes in music anyway.
+Leaving the Audio Show, I was struck by how amazing some of the audiophile systems sounded; how unlikely it was that I would ever arrive at a point where $68,000 for a pair of home speakers would seem reasonable, much less affordable; and perhaps most despairingly, how those audibly gorgeous systems would simply be wasted on my relatively lo-fi tastes in music anyway.

-Standing aside my fellow record nerds, I dug through dozens of boxes of dusty vinyl relics, musing how one play through some of the grubby $1 specials might well destroy the impeccably machined needles being displayed uptown at the Audio Show.
-After rooting around for an hour and picking up a few bargains (the best being a test pressing of David Bowie and Mick Jagger’s “Dancing In The Streets” 45), I took one final gaze at the store I’d visited countless times over the last few decades and walked out for the last time.
+Standing aside my fellow record nerds, I dug through dozens of boxes of dusty vinyl relics, musing how one play through some of the grubby $1 specials would probably destroy the impeccably machined needles uptown at the Audio Show.
+After rooting around for an hour and picking up a few bargains (the best being a test pressing of David Bowie and Mick Jagger’s “Dancing In The Streets” 45), I took a final gaze at the store I’d visited countless times over the last few decades and walked out for the last time.

 But what he really raved about—what he was amazed by—was Quinn Sullivan, a 14-year-old blues guitarist mentored by Guy.
 He raved about the teen’s intuition and soulfulness and all the rest of those terms we trot out when we are truly taken and shaken by something.
 “I hope they have the kid tonight, too,” he finished.

 We’re all looking to return to our own personal, transcendent musical moments, whether experienced in the sweet spot of exquisite Blu-Ray surround mixes, the last hours of a dying record store or in an arena surrounded by thousands of others sharing in a moment of revelation.
-It doesn’t matter if your wallet affords you a $20,000 home audio system, a $150 concert ticket or a $12 test pressing; regardless of the path we choose or the genre we love, we’re all moving forward in the same musical direction, yet looking backwards, in perpetuity.
+It doesn’t matter if your wallet affords you $68,000 speakers, a $150 concert ticket or a $12 test pressing; regardless of the path we choose or the genre we love, we’re all moving forward in the same musical direction—yet looking backwards—in perpetuity.